distantreading/WG1/Sampler/PL/README.md

 any chad in the process.
 I then added a minimal  TEI header and removed or commented out valid bits of TEI not provided by the ELTeC level 2 schema (specifically @facs, `<trailer>`, and `<milestone>`)

+eltec-1 : no choice, just corr, so i commented the other bits out no lg